Truck Camper Shifting

 Limiting the forward movement of your truck camper is important, especially during an emergency stop.
 Rubber bumpers, which are mounted to the front of your camper, are probably the best way to accomplish this.
 The advantage in going this route is that you install them and forget about them.
 Another option is to make your own front bumper out of a standard 2×4 wrapped in carpet.
 This makeshift bumper should be about 36 inches long and should be placed in the front bottom of your truck bed.
 Most truck campers being built today come with front bumpers, but some don’t and are offered only as an option by truck camper manufacturers.
 If this is an option for you, I recommend getting them.
 Torklift makes an excellent front bumper kit for truck campers, which is the kit most truck camper manufacturers appear to be using today.

 For those who like to take their camper off-road, you might get a good amount of side-to-side movement even with a rubber bed mat.
 The wheel wells will limit the amount of movement to some degree, but depending on the camper and the angle of the roads, your camper might shift as much as 3 inches.
 This is too much.
 Not only can this shifting cause a turnbuckle or two to come loose, but for narrow, 7-foot-wide campers, can also cause body damage to your truck from the turnbuckles digging into the sides of your truck.
 To limit this side-to-side movement, I recommend installing four bump stops.
-Made from 2x4s about 8 inches long, these bump stops should be mounted in front of and behind the wheel wells of your truck.
+Made from 2x4s that are about 8 inches long, these bump stops should be mounted in front of and behind the wheel wells of your truck.
 When mounting them, large sheet metal screws work best.
 If you go this route you’ll need to trim your rubber bed mat to fit within these four bumpers.
 When installing them give yourself a little leeway, about 1/2-inch, to make loading your truck camper easier.

 While I’m on the subject of truck beds, here are a few tips.
 Never place your truck camper directly in the bed of your truck.
 The surface of your truck bed is too smooth and slick, especially if it ever gets wet.
 Using a plastic bed liner in the bed of your truck should also be avoided for the same reason.
 A spray-on bedliner doesn’t prevent truck camper movement very well either (I tried this with my first truck camper and it didn’t work).
 In my experience, the only things that prevent excessive truck camper movement is a good rubber bed mat and/or a set of front and side mounted bumpers.